liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/13-creating-ios-themes.markdown

 	`@IBOutlet` properties or `@IBAction` methods you need to bind your UI components.

-3. Set your Theme's new View class as your XIB file's custom class.
-And bind any `@IBOutlet` and `@IBAction` actions to your class.
+3. Set your Theme's new View class as your XIB file's custom class and bind any `@IBOutlet` and `@IBAction` actions to your class.

 Super!
 You can optionally [package](/develop/tutorials/-/knowledge_base/6-2/packaging-ios-themes) your Theme and/or start [using](/develop/tutorials/-/knowledge_base/6-2/using-themes-in-ios-screenlets) it.
 Now you know how to create a Full Theme.
-Note a Full Theme can serve as a parent to a Child and Extended Theme.
+Note that a Full Theme can serve as a parent to a Child and Extended Theme.

 You've mastered Themes!